Contact Us Contact Us Replicon Login

 Normal Working Hours

-For a mixed shift, the daily limit is 7 hours with a weekly limit of 42 hours.
-The mixed shift in no case will exceed 7 hours, but it will be considered as a night shift when 3.5 hours or more are worked between 7 pm and 5 am.
+Mixed Shift– In a mixed shift, the daily limit is 7 hours with a weekly limit of 42 hours, expandable to a daily limit of 8 hours if the work is not unhealthy or dangerous, with a weekly limit of 48 hours.
+If the mixed shift comprises 3.5 hours or more within a night shift (7 pm to 5 am), it is considered a night shift.
 Art.
 135 – 138 and 143 of Labour Code (amended as of 2016).

 Overtime